TrisPatt/hangman/README.md

 - Gitpod - To write the code
 - Git - Version control
-- Github - Deployment and storage of files online
+- Github - Storage of files online
 - Am I responsive - To show a screenshot of the responsive design across multiple devices
 - Heroku - For deploying the CLI project to a web browser interface